isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 #### 24. What do I do if my employee needs to return to Malaysia before the 3-months (i.e. 90 days) stay is up?

 Should your employee need to return to Malaysia before the end of the 3 months (i.e. 90 days) stay, please note that you will only be able to apply for another PCA on behalf of the same employee for re-entry into Singapore 90 days after the date of prior entry of that employee.

-#### 25. Does my employee need to be tested again in Singapore before he/she returns to Malaysia?
-Does my employee need to be quarantined or be tested again upon return to Malaysia?

-PCA returnees to Malaysia currently do not need to be tested again in Singapore before returning to Malaysia.

-Upon their arrival back in Malaysia, they must adhere to the prevailing COVID-19 prevention and control measures of the Malaysian government.

-As the specific requirements may vary over time, the returnee is advised to verify the latest requirements with the relevant Malaysian authorities or refer to Malaysia’s MOH advisory page.